alessandrogiacardi/alessandrogiacardi.github.io/_pages/research.md

 </div>

 <div class="paper">
-  <h3>"Food Insecurity Experience in Italy: a Regional and Local Study Using the Food Insecurity Experience Scale"</h3>
+  <h3>"Testing the Food Insecurity Experience Scale across Urban and Regional Contexts in Italy"</h3>
   <div class="coauthors">with Sara Viviani, <a href="https://scholar.google.it/citations?user=nZRAeUYAAAAJ&hl=it">Daniela Bernaschi</a>, <a href="https://scholar.google.it/citations?user=ruYQnswAAAAJ&hl=it">Carlo Cafiero</a>, and Davide Marino</div>
   <div class="venue">Under revision · Draft available upon request</div>
   <div class="abstract">We examine food insecurity in Italy using the FIES at national and local level (Rome, 2021–2025).
 While ~60% of respondents report no food insecurity, approximately 13.5% experience it nationally vs. 7.1% in Rome.
 Our findings support the case for localized FI monitoring systems in high-income countries.</div>